chhsdata/dataplaybook-beta/includes/4_maintain.md

 ## <a name="lifecycle"></a> Part B: The Product Lifecycle

-When planning for long-term maintenance of a your project, it can be helpful to look at the principles behind long-term maintenance of a product.
+When planning for long-term maintenance of your project, it can be helpful to look at the principles behind long-term maintenance of a product.
 The product lifecycle is the natural process of conception and decline undergone by any product.
 It is made up of **four stages**:

 >1.
 Introductory Stage:
 >  * Also the "Market Development” stage; preliminary need of the user has been identified, but not proven demand exists